brakkum/timelapse_eq/README.rst

 Installation
 ============
-For now, if someone finds this, just grab a copy of this repo, and inside the directory, do a:
+Grab a copy of the repo, and inside the project root, execute:

 .. code-block:: bash